gagle/node-flavored-wc/README.md

 <a name="wc"></a>
 __wc(path[, settings], callback) : undefined__
 The `path` can be an String or an Array of Strings.
-These Strings can contain a valid path or raw data.
+These Strings can contain a valid path or text data.

 The `settings` is an object that accepts the following settings.
 If the object is not provided all the information (bytes, chars, words and lines) will be counted.